TromboneScott/Oscars/README.txt

 3. Edit the titles so the tie-breakers in parenthesis are correct
 4. Add all the nominees under each category in the order you want them (usually alphabetical)
 5. Replace any commas (,) with back-quotes (`)
+6. Special characters such as á and é are allowed
-6. Save in CSV (DOS) format as categories.csv
+7. Save in CSV (DOS) format as categories.csv

 Delete this file if it exists:
 File: categoryMaps.xml